hakubishin3/kaggle_Instant_Gratification/README.md

   - class_sep=1
   - shift=0
   - scale=1

-- Our team solution
+## Training
-    1. caluculate GaussianMixture separately for each target label
-    2. train QDA using the cluster labels created in Step 1
+Step 1. caluculate GaussianMixture separately for each target label Step 2. train QDA using the cluster labels created in Step 1